 Let’s make Swanage Solar Streets an effective weapon in the fight to halt Climate Change and Save Our Planet.

 Live Q&A session via Zoom

-There will be a Zoom presentation followed by Q&A
+It comprised of a Zoom presentation followed by a Q&A session.

 Who is Involved?